As we grow older, yoga becomes even more essential to our overall health and well-being.

 Especially when it comes to reducing the risk of age-related disability and chronic disease.

-According to Johns Hopkins Medicine, the benefits of yoga range from improved balance, flexibility, strength, heart health and sleep to relief from back pain, arthritis symptoms and stress.
+According to Johns Hopkins Medicine, the benefits of yoga range from improved balance, flexibility, strength, heart health and sleep to relief from back pain and arthritis symptoms, and as a stress-management activity.

 Plus, yoga, meditation and prayer can all lead to more happiness and less depression and anxiety as we grow older.

 If you’re looking for some simple ways to enhance your yoga practice, for a boost in your fitness levels, health and happiness, you’re in the right place.

 Even if you’re just starting out, yoga for older adults is worth exploring.
 You’ll be grateful for the benefits it provides.